jtwiborg/cbrcli-jtwiborg/README.md

 Things that have been updated:
 * python3 ready
 * New commands.
-  * `siblings` command for listing sibling processes
+* `siblings` command for listing sibling processes (results are numbered and can be inspected)

 ## Installing